Adjoint methods for obstacle problems and weakly coupled systems of PDE

-Under some coupling assumptions on the constants (see conditions (H\ref{weakcou}.2) and (H\ref{weakcou}.3)), Engler and Lenhart \cite{EL}, Ishii and Koike \cite{IK1} prove existence, uniqueness and stability for the viscosity solutions $(u_1,u_2)$ of \eqref{syst}, but they do not consider any approximation of the system.
+Under some coupling assumptions on the coefficients (see conditions (H\ref{weakcou}.2) and (H\ref{weakcou}.3)), Engler and Lenhart \cite{EL}, Ishii and Koike \cite{IK1} prove existence, uniqueness and stability for the viscosity solutions $(u_1,u_2)$ of \eqref{syst}, but they do not consider any approximation of the system.
 We observe that these coupling assumptions are similar to monotone conditions of single equations, and play a crucial role in the establishment of the comparison principle and uniqueness result, and thus cannot be removed.

-As before, we introduce perturbed problems (see \eqref{wc_reg}) and show that, under the same assumptions of \cite{EL}, the speed of convergence of the corresponding solutions $(u^{\varepsilon}_1,u^{\varepsilon}_2)$ to $(u_1,u_2)$ is $O(\varepsilon^{1/2})$ (see Theorem \ref{wc_thm1}).
+We show that, under the same assumptions of \cite{EL}, the speed of convergence of $(u^{\varepsilon}_1,u^{\varepsilon}_2)$ to $(u_1,u_2)$ is $O(\varepsilon^{1/2})$ (see Theorem \ref{wc_thm1}).
 For the sake of simplicity, we just focus on a system of two equations, but the general case can be treated in a similar way.

-Section \ref{secweak} is devoted to an analog of the effective Hamiltonian problem \eqref{statHJ} introduced by Lions, Papanicolaou and Varadhan \cite{LPV}, which is the following weakly coupled system of Hamilton--Jacobi equations:
+Section \ref{secweak} is devoted to an analog of the {\it cell problem} introduced by Lions, Papanicolaou and Varadhan \cite{LPV}.
+More precisely, we consider the following quasi-monotone weakly coupled system of Hamilton--Jacobi equations: